oaStuff/logservice/README.md

 ## Explanation:
 using the above code logging will happen at the console and in a file automatically created for you in a folder called *logs* within your application folder.
+When you call one of the log methods, your application will **NOT** block waiting for he data to be written.

 you can allow/disable  file logging as well as console logging.
 You could also disable logging as a whole in the application using `logger.LoggerConfig{}`